Bamboozlerrl/Rule-Edits/README.md

         - (2) All playoff matches require pick/bans.
         - (3) Pick/bans must be completed prior to the matchup, at an agreed upon time by captains.
         - (4) Captains may agree to do their pick/ban "on stream" or "in group".
 These have the same meaning.
+          - (aa) The CRC must be notified at least 24 hours in advance so that they may provide someone to oversee the pick/ban process.
-          - (aa) In this case, the pick/ban is subject to the following rules:
+          - (bb) The pick/ban is now subject to the following rules:
-            - (I) The pick/ban will start at the designated default time for the matchup.
+            - (I) The pick/ban will start at the designated default time for the matchup and is now considered the start of the matchup.
+            - (II) The pick/ban will occur in the match's group link.
-            - (II) The pick/ban is now subject to the rules in [Section G - Game Start Time Rules, Forfeits](#section-g---game-start-time-rules-forfeits).
+            - (III) The pick/ban is now subject to the rules in [Section G - Game Start Time Rules, Forfeits](#section-g---game-start-time-rules-forfeits).
-            - (III)
+            - (IV) A turn may not last longer than 30 seconds.
+            - (V) If a turn lasts longer than 30 seconds, the other team may submit another pick.
+This resets the timer for the team that was skipped to 30 seconds.
     - (b) Game settings:
       - (i) Games 1-7:
         - (1) Capture limit set to none;